Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 #### Prerequisites

 - [Docker](https://docker.com/) is required, as the [test proxy server](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy) is run in a container during testing.
 When running the tests, ensure the Docker daemon is running and you have permission to use it.

+Check [docker.com/get-started](https://www.docker.com/get-started/) to download and install docker desktop on your machine.

 For WSL 2, running `sudo service docker start` and `sudo usermod -aG docker $USER` should be sufficient.

 If for some reason, you have trouble running the test-proxy tool in your environment using the `dev-tool` commands as suggested above, please read [many ways to run the test-proxy tool](#many-ways-to-run-the-test-proxy-tool) to unblock yourself sooner.